-Please scroll down for details of Alison’s upcoming talks, readings and short courses.
+Please scroll down for details of Alison’s publication news, upcoming talks, readings and short courses.

 Oct.
 2017 Governor General’s Award for Fiction Shortlisting – Toronto